flo-compbio/gopca/docs/source/intro.rst

   intensive part of GO-PCA (GO enrichment analysis using the XL-mHG test) is implemented in `Cython`__, a Python extension which produces efficient C code.
-- Reproducibility: GO-PCA is a deterministic algorithm (except for the estimation of the number of PCs to test), and supports the calculation of `MD5 hash values`__ for all input, configuration, and output data.
+- Reproducibility: GO-PCA is a deterministic algorithm, and supports the calculation of `MD5 hash values`__ for all input, configuration, and output data.
 These values make it easy to establish e.g. whether two GO-PCA runs used identical parameter settings.
 - Extensibility: GO-PCA's code is modular and well-documented, making it straightforward to implement modifications, new features and extensions.